Home > Motherboard > Motherboard Buyer's Guide

 • Memory Capacity: 192GB DDR5

-Now for an X870 motherboard, the ASUS Prime X870-P is our choice of model.
+Now for a budget X870 motherboard, the ASUS Prime X870-P is our choice of model.
 Testing out and reviewing the board it got a good 4/5 score, as it just falls behind on some of the features found on the E chipset.
 But still, it offers plenty of fast and capable performance that doesn’t impact it enough to warrant the extra that the X870E does.

 It does cut back on the design, certainly, a lot fewer heatsinks and coverings onboard, as the bottom two M.2s lack heatsinks.
 It does not need them as the VRMs are rated lower at 80A, meaning there is less heat to deal with.
 But still, the performance is up there, with support for the same 8000+MT/s for the DDR5 memory.
 It does have both PCIe Gen 5 for your GPU and M.2 as well but just one of each this time, which is still plenty for most users.